sasamil/evaluating-arithmetic-expression/README.md

 It turns out that (b) is faster than (a) and (c) is faster than (b).
 Moreover, <strong>(c) is for a magnitude faster than (a)</strong>.

-But, I would like to emphasize - I find this new approach good because it is scallable!
+However, I would like to emphasize - this new approach is good not only because it is faster.
+I find it scallable as well!
 It should be very simple to add new operators and rules.
 I find it fairly simple, with a clear idea behind it.
 (Note that the evaluation can be done <i>in-place</i>, without a need for intermediary data structures.)